EV Range Calculator

 DC fast charging is fastest between 10-80% state of charge.
 Charging from 80-100% takes nearly as long as 10-80% due to tapering charge rates.
 For road trips, plan to arrive at chargers with 10-15% remaining and charge to 80% rather than 100%.
 This minimizes total charging time.
 Use our EV Charging Cost Calculator to estimate charging costs at different stations.

-For a complete financial analysis of EV ownership including fuel savings, maintenance savings, and tax credits, explore our EV Savings Calculator.
-If you are considering pairing your EV with home solar to charge for free, our Solar Savings Calculator can show you the combined benefit.
+For a complete financial analysis of EV ownership including fuel, maintenance, insurance, depreciation, and current incentive assumptions, explore our EV Savings Calculator.
+If you are considering pairing your EV with home solar, our Solar Savings Calculator can show the combined benefit.
 And for tracking your home's overall energy footprint, the Carbon Footprint Calculator quantifies your environmental impact.
 For financial planning around an EV loan, Amortio provides free auto loan calculators.

 Frequently Asked Questions